Andrea041/ISPW-Project/README.md

-# Developing sample of an e-commerce for Software Engineering course
+# Sample of an e-commerce application for Software Engineering course